November 26th, 2024

 A risk owner serves as the single point of accountability in ensuring that threats and vulnerabilities tied to specific assets or processes are managed effectively.
 They ensure that security risks are identified, assessed, and mitigated in a timely manner.
 Without someone in this role, risks may go unnoticed or unaddressed, leaving crucial assets/processes exposed to these risks.

 A risk owner doesn’t always have to be one individual.
 In some cases, it could be multiple individuals as well.
-For example, in an IT department, the Chief Information Officer (CIO) might own the overall responsibility for IT risks, such as cybersecurity breaches, while another team member, like the IT Security Manager, handles the day-to-day risk management tasks such as implementing controls and monitoring systems.
+For example, in an IT department, the Chief Information Officer (CIO) might own the overall responsibility for IT risks, such as cyber security breaches, while another team member, like the IT Security Manager, handles the day-to-day risk management tasks such as implementing controls and monitoring systems.
 In this example, both of them may have a shared ownership of the risk.

 However, for better accountability, having one clearly defined individual as the risk owner is often beneficial.